Kuzhanthaikkaga: Plot

 Gowri is happy to see the child, but is shaken about being with the robbers who killed her master.
-She takes care of the child and also cooks and attends to them.
+She takes care of the child and also cooks for and attends to the three robbers.
 She tries to kill them by mixing poison with milk, but they find that out and beat her.
 She then plans to split them and escape with the child.
 She tries entice them and Joseph and Naseer fall for it.
 But Jambu understands her game and puts sense into the other two.
 Her plan fails again.
 The three decide that Gowri should be out of the life of the child.
 So they demand her to behave in a manner that the child shall hate her.
 She does not agree because she has brought up the child.
 Jambu gets more attached to the child and it is mutual.
 He starts believing that the child will live without Gowri and decides to kill her.
 Gowri overhears this and escapes with the child.
 However, they soon find out and chase her.
 The child starts shouting and to make her silent, Gowri shuts her mouth which leads to her wheezing and a heart problem.
 They catch them and she asks for their help to bring Dr. Ramanathan, who knows the child's health condition.
 Joseph goes in the disguise of sardar and visits Ramanathan who is at a wedding and convinces him to come with him.
 The police, who were at the marriage venue find it fishy and follow their car.
 The police try to shoot and stop them, but Joseph somehow escapes with the doctor.